 💡 Quick Tip: When shopping for a private student loan lender, look for benefits that help lower your monthly payment.

 Does the Length of Time Vary Between Loan Types?

-How Long Does it Take to Get a Federal Student Loan?
+How Long Does It Take to Get a Federal Student Loan?

-You may find out that you’re eligible for federal aid like grants and work-study, and therefore may not need as many loans as you thought.
-Alongside your eligibility for federal aid, this application will also let you know your federal student loan options.
+Even if you think you won’t qualify because of your household income or high school GPA, it doesn’t hurt to submit the FAFSA because it’s free.
+You may even discover that you’re eligible for federal aid like grants and work-study, and therefore you might not need as many loans as you thought.
+Along with your eligibility for federal aid, the FAFSA application will also let you know your federal student loan options.

-How Long Does it Take to Get a Private Student Loan?
+How Long Does It Take to Get a Private Student Loan?